Discover the sky

 When you click on the map, it will display the name of the chosen constellation in the dropdown and highlight the whole constellation in a different colour.
 If the nearest star has a name, this name will also be displayed.
 You can also select a constellation from the dropdown and this constellation will be highlighted on the map.

-The cardinal points can be rotated, therefore the direction of observation modified, by dragging the mouse on the map.
+The cardinal points and the direction of observation can be changed by clicking and dragging the mouse on the map.

 The animation buttons allow you to make time change automatically by minutes, days or sidereal days.
 A sidereal day is the time required for one rotation of the Earth (23 hours 56 minutes), which allows you to freeze the apparent motion of the stars.